dmbaturin/hvinfo/README.md

 ## Building

-To build it, you need GNAT 4.x or higher (Ada 2005 support required) and gprbuild.
+To build it, you need GNU Make, GNAT 4.x or higher (Ada 2005 support required) and gprbuild.

 Build setup is rather simplistic at this time.
 ```
 cd hvinfo
-make
+gmake
-make install PREFIX=<some dir>
+gmake install PREFIX=<some dir>
 ```

 ### Building a Debian package